 In this video, Monty explains how to care for autumn raspberries:

 In spring, feed with a general fertiliser and mulch around plants to keep their roots slightly moist and to suppress weeds.
 Keep the plants well watered during dry spells.

-Take care when picking raspberries, as the fruits are very easily crushed.
+Take care when picking raspberries, as the fruits are easily crushed.
 With the gentlest tug, ripe fruits should just tumble into your hands.

 Raspberries are best picked and eaten on the same day, although you can store unwashed fruits (moisture encourages grey mould) in a single layer in the fridge for a few days.
 Most raspberries freeze well – spread them out on a dish to open-freeze, then store in a box or bag for up to two months.

 Building a support for raspberries

 Put up strong 2m wooden posts at either end of your row of raspberry canes and run wires between them.
 Tie the canes to these as they grow.
 Fix a wooden T-piece to the top of each post to support bird netting over the top.

 - ‘Glen Moy’ – large, firm berries, spine-free stems, good disease resistance

 - ‘Malling Jewel’ – good flavour, reliable and early early cropper on compact plants